MJKSabit/bcfh24-workshop/README.md

 ## Run the app locally

-The application is designed to be [run in an AKS cluster](#run-the-app-on-aks), but can also be run locally using Docker Compose.
+The application can be run locally using Docker Compose.

 > [!TIP]
 > You must have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed to run this app locally.
 If you do not have it installed locally, you can try opening this repo in a [GitHub Codespace instead](#run-the-app-with-github-codespaces)